fassko/fassko.github.io/Content/blog/solidity-array.md

 Behind the scenes, Solidity fills the array with default values, which for the `uint256` is 0 (zero).

-We can also provide the values when initializing the array.
+We can also provide the values when initializing an array.

 ```
 uint256[] array = [1,2,3];